Sharon Ellul-Bonici

+Background

+Ellul-Bonici was born on 2 August 1970, and was the sister of fellow Labour politician Andy Ellul.

+Sharon was married to Kevin Ellul Bonici.
+The couple had three sons – Stevey, Jamie, and Zakk.
+Zakk died in Maastricht in September 2020 at the age of 24.
+Stevey stood as a candidate in the 2022 Maltese general election in the Sixth and Third Districts for ABBA.

+Ellul-Bonici died in August 2025, at the age of 55.
+Her death was announced by her brother Andy.

+Career

-Sharon Ellul-Bonici has been a member of the soft eurosceptic Maltese Labour Party.
+Sharon Ellul-Bonici was a member of the soft eurosceptic Malta Labour Party.
 She tried to obtain her party's endorsement as a candidate for the 2004 European Parliament election, but was turned down for her hard eurosceptic links.
 Ellul-Bonici was at the time active in pan-European organisations such as No2EU and TEAM.
 The party's vigilance board feared that – once elected – she could join Europe of Democracies and Diversities rather than the PES group.

-For the 2009 EU election she was fielded on the Labour Party list, but not elected to the European Parliament.
+For the 2009 EU election she was fielded on the Labour Party list, but was not elected to the European Parliament.

-She has been the founding secretary-general of the European Alliance for Freedom, a eurosceptic pan-European party, established in late 2010, and led by former UKIP europarlamentarian Godfrey Bloom.
+She was the founding secretary-general of the European Alliance for Freedom, a Eurosceptic pan-European party, established in late 2010, and led by former UKIP europarliamentarian Godfrey Bloom.

-Sharon is married to Kevin Ellul Bonici.
+Controversy

+In September 2015, Ellul-Bonici caused controversy when she made a Facebook comment saying "suspend Schengen, armies out on European frontiers and shoot to kill.
+That's the only temporary solution".
+Her comments were criticised by human rights NGO Aditus Foundation and its director Neil Falzon.